Upside Immigration

 Overview

 A Study Permit is required for most international students studying in Canada for programs longer than six months.
 For many students, this is the first step toward building a future in Canada.
-We understand that studying abroad is a big decision.
-Our focus is not just on submitting an application, but on helping you start your journey on solid ground.
-We help ensure your study plans, finances, and long-term goals align—because officers assess the entire picture, not just your acceptance letter.

 Application Process